 - 1. A minor arterial roadway will be built from Ranch Road 12 eastward to US 290.
 The right of way and the first two lanes will be built as a function of this project; the remaining two lanes will be built at a future date to be determined. - 2.
-The project will feature roughly 31 acres of public and private amenity parkland, programmed for both passive and active recreational opportunities. - 3.
+The project will feature roughly 31 acres of public and private amenity parkland and open space, programmed for both passive and active recreational opportunities. - 3.
 The 2021 Future Transportation Plan includes necessary off-highway facility improvements, and this project will further the goals of that study with some 5,000 feet of 10-foot wide paved shared use pathways along the arterial spine road. - 4.
-The developer has included seven acres of mixed use acreage that can be programmed with not only a public plaza, but also a civic center that could serve as a future city hall or other community/civic/institutional amenity. - 5.
-The site features 331 attached, single-family residences which is a product type that is a conspicuous minority of dwelling in Dripping Springs.
+The developer has included seven acres of mixed use acreage that can be programmed with not only a public plaza, but also a civic center that could serve as a future city hall or other community/civic/institutional amenity.
+Improvements on this site, including roads, will be done by separate agreement. - 5.
+The site features 311 attached, single-family residences which is a product type that is a conspicuous minority of dwelling in Dripping Springs.
 This style of residential architecture and land use provides a break from the homogeny of detached dwellings and multi-family dwellings, and also can combat the growing challenge of affordability which threatens economic wellness of the community at-large.

-Outstanding Issues Requiring resolution:
+Outstanding Issues for Future Consideration: